platformsh/platformsh-docs/docs/src/administration/users.md

 Please make sure you have the correct access rights and the repository exists.
 ```

-despite their `Admin` access to the project.
+despite their **Project Admin** access to the project.

-This is a good thing, as the project functions as a read-only mirror of your remote repository.
+This enhaces consistency over your source code, as the Platform.sh project functions as a read-only mirror of your remote repository.
 Otherwise, changes pushed directly to the project would be overwritten or deleted when commits are pushed via the integration.
 Platform.sh considers your integrated remote repository to be the "source of truth" as soon as it has been configured, and this caveat ensures that all commits go through the integration.

 The best course of action is to have your access updated on the integrated repository.
 If for some reason that is not a quick change, you can still clone through the project using the legacy pattern (which will set the *project* as its remote), but again, it is not recommended that you commit to the project once you have done so: